 Plus, NPEs and NPs – absorbable through the skin – have shown to have estrogenic properties in humans.
 Unfortunately, many of us stay in our yoga pants all day, even if we have swapped out our sweaty bra for a dry top.
 Instead, we should really shower right after exercising and change into natural fiber clothing.

-Yoga Pants Provide Toxic Fish Food
+Workout Clothes Provide Toxic Fish Food

 A new study led by the Mississippi-Alabama Sea Grant Consortium, found that shreds of plastic are released from these fabrics during the wash cycle as well as down the shower drain.
-This is because yoga and other exercise clothes – as well as those comfy, warm polar-fleece jackets – are made from synthetic materials, including recycled polyester from plastic soda bottles.
+This is because exercise clothes – as well as those comfy, warm polar-fleece jackets – are made from synthetic materials, including recycled polyester from plastic soda bottles.
 When washed, they shed microscopic plastic fibers (microfibers) into water systems.

 These fragments are not good for the environment, nor are they good for you.
 Importantly, they are too small to be filtered out.
 Once they enter the water, they end up in the stomachs of marine species, such as shellfish like oysters.
 So essentially, you could be eating your yoga pants for dinner!